-This is how I imagined a multi material feeder / extruder should be.
+This is how I imagine a multi material feeder / extruder should be.
 Smart, versatile, reliable and being capable of handling different sorts of materials.

 It's also able to replace your standard drive gear and make it a "Bondtech style" extruder, with all the benefits the advanced Bondtech gears will give you.

 The SMuFF operates on it's own controller and has a lightweight GCode interpreter built in, which makes interfacing a breeze.

 Have a look at the BOM to see which parts are needed.
 Needless to say that such a device, utilizing Bondtech gears, does not come cheap.
 A 5 material version will set you back 300-400 money units.